Adobe Acrobat

 Because word processing programs all deal with formatting, images, and graphics differently, it’s not always the best idea to use them for formatting your eBook.
 Adobe InDesign is purpose-built for formatting documents such as eBooks, and it’s designed to work with Acrobat.

 In InDesign, you can choose styles for things like fonts for your main text, long quotes, and chapter headings (known as “body text,” “block quotes,” and “headers” in the publishing business, respectively).
-InDesign lets you add graphs, illustrations, page numbers, a table of contents, a title page, and other essential elements of long-form writing.
+InDesign lets you add graphs, illustrations, add page numbers to PDF, a table of contents, a title page, and other essential elements of long-form writing.
 You can even design your eBook cover here.

 Formulating a particular style for an eBook can be a lot of work, especially for your first eBook.
 Fortunately, templates for eBooks and other electronic publications are easy to find and work with.
 A template can help you quickly find the book format that works best for you, including elements like the color scheme and font choices that will determine the general feel you’re going for with your eBook.